Riku Miura: 2021–22 season: Beijing Olympics Team Event silver and World silver

-Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
-As well, the Chinese Skating Association opted not to send athletes to compete in Montpellier.
-As those countries' athletes comprised the entirety of the top five pairs at the Olympics, this hugely impacted the field, and Miura/Kihara entered as medal favourites.
+Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine.
+In response, International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
+Meanwhile, the Chinese Skating Association opted not to send athletes to compete in Montpellier.
+With athletes from those countries having comprised the entire top five pairs at the Olympics, the field was significantly altered, and Miura/Kihara entered as medal favourites.
 In the short program, Miura put a hand down after stepping out on their throw triple Lutz, but they finished third in the segment, taking a bronze small medal.
-They had a rough free skate, with errors on both jumping passes and Miura falling on a throw triple loop.
-They also finished third in that segment but took the silver medal overall.
-They became the second Japanese pair team to win a World medal.
-Miura opined afterward, "now we secure the medal, but I don't think our performance was worth winning a medal today.
+They had a difficult free skate, with errors on both jumping passes and Miura falling on a throw triple loop.
+They also placed third in the free skate but took the silver medal overall, becoming the second Japanese pair team to win a World medal.
+Miura said afterward, "now we secure the medal, but I don't think our performance was worth winning a medal today.
 We regret our performance today, so next season I want to push ourselves hard and to the very end, and we want to practice hard."
-Their coach, Bruno Marcotte, countered that "I told them to look at their silver medals and think: 'This is the result of all the work you did, all the competitions, the year and a half that you had to stay in Canada, away from your families, because of COVID-19.
+Their coach, Bruno Marcotte, countered, "I told them to look at their silver medals and think: 'This is the result of all the work you did, all the competitions, the year and a half that you had to stay in Canada, away from your families, because of COVID-19.
 These medals represent all of that.'"